bienflorencia/personal-site/content/post/iNat_API/index.md

 Basically, this API enables you to query the **iNaturalist** database by using different methods, parameters and values.
 For instance, you can **search** and **fetch** data on observers, such as number of observations (`observation_count`) or number of species observed (`species_count`), by providing a username (`user_login`).
 The result is a JSON that you can parse and analyse.

 ### Let’s get on with it!
-An example

-To start with an example, I’m going to use my own username (`flo_grattarola`) as value for the `user_login` parameter to do a query, using `GET /observations/observers` ([see it in the API](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations_observers)), which ‘*returns observers of observations matching the search criteria and the count of observations and distinct taxa of rank species they have observed*’.
+To start with an example, I’m going to use my own username (`flo_grattarola`) as value for the `user_login` parameter to do a query, using `GET /observations/observers` ([see it in the API](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations_observers)), which *'returns observers of observations matching the search criteria and the count of observations and distinct taxa of rank species they have observed'*.

 So, by running the following query: